mmccoyd/hillside_amoeba_choc14/wiki/Ordering.md

 I've ordered from JLC, who seem good for small personal runs.

+It is possible any given diode choice may be out of stock.
+If so you may need to switch between SOD-123 and SOD-323 footprints and recreate the panel.

+Suitable JLC stock numbers are:

+- SOD-123: C81598
+- SOD-323: C2128

 ## Board order settings

 - Layers: 2
 - Delivery Format: Panel by Customer
-- Panel Format: 5 x 5
+- Panel Format: 6 x 4
 - Thickness: 1.2 (As Mill-Max lip pushes board closer to Dactyl base.)

 - Color, Finish: Your choice.
 ENIG isn't needed for keyboards.